“Protective Umbrella for Children” campaign

 These are just two examples of how we are making our production operations more sustainable.
 There are more sustainability projects in the application phase and we’ll be implementing them as soon as they have been approved.

-Dr. Peter Mrosik, our owner and CEO , says: "As a pioneer in the commitment to sustainability, it goes without saying that we want to be CO₂-neutral.
-A positive ecological balance and the complete compensation of CO₂ emissions are important to us.
-That's why we didn't hesitate a second with the changeover.
-Because that is active climate protection that promotes valuable international projects."
+CEO Dr. Peter Mrosik says: “As a pioneer in the commitment to sustainability, it goes without saying that we want to drive as climate-friendly as possible.
+That's why we didn't hesitate for a second with the changeover.
+Because that is active climate protection that promotes valuable international projects.”

 Acting more responsibly – how does a manufacturer do this?
 Our partner academy provides the answers.